kcmerrill/alfred/TFM.md

 Lets say you're in `current_project` and you're working, but there is a task in folderB that you want to use.
 You can call it via `alfred @folderB:taskname.to.call`.

+Want to change the filename to use?
+You can simply use the `-f` flag.
+By default, `-f` defaults to alfred, however, you can change it to whatever you'd like, so in the above example, you can switch `alfred.yml` to whatever you set the `-f` flag to.

 ### Remote tasks

 One bit of functionality that makes alfred so flexible is the ability to have private/remote repositories of alfred files.
 While this feature is not new to alfred, the way it's invoked is.
 By using a `/` at the start of the task name, alfred knows to lookup tasks in the `remote-modules` directory within this repository.
 You can see a list of the [modules here](https://github.com/kcmerrill/alfred/tree/master/remote-modules).